wrightjd5/chicagoFoodDesertd/readme.md

 ## Data Conversion Process

-The shapefile containing the Chicago census tract boundaries and the number of seniors living in food deserts was obtained and converted to GeoJSON format.
-Grocery store locations were extracted from a GeoJSON file containing the necessary information about the stores.
+The shapefile containing the Chicago census tract boundaries was uploaded into ArcGIS Pro and joined with a stand alone table containing low access food data.
+This file was then converted to a geojson format.
+The point data for the grocery store locations was an excel spreadsheet that was uploaded into QGIS then converted into a geojson file.

 ## Data Sources